spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

     $ kubectl delete deployment client
     ```

-2. Run the following commands to delete all deployments and configurations for the agent, server, and namespace:
+2. Run the following command to delete all deployments and configurations for the agent, server, and namespace:

     ```bash
     $ kubectl delete namespace spire
     ```

+3. Run the following commands to delete the ClusterRole and ClusterRoleBinding settings:

+    ```bash
+    $ kubectl delete clusterrole spire-server-trust-role spire-agent-cluster-role
+    $ kubectl delete clusterrolebinding spire-server-trust-role-binding spire-agent-cluster-role-binding
+    ```

 # Considerations When Using Minikube {#minikube}

 If you are using Minikube to run this tutorial, when starting your cluster you should pass some additional configuration flags.
 ```
-minikube start \
+$ minikube start \
     --extra-config=apiserver.service-account-signing-key-file=/var/lib/minikube/certs/sa.key \
     --extra-config=apiserver.service-account-key-file=/var/lib/minikube/certs/sa.pub \
     --extra-config=apiserver.service-account-issuer=api \